T

 Insider tips

-• Utilize Seattle's public transportation (buses and light rail) to navigate the city efficiently.
+• Utilize Seattle's public transportation, including buses and light rail, to navigate the city efficiently.

-• Embrace the local coffee culture; try different independent coffee shops.
+• Embrace the coffee culture; try local roasters beyond the well-known chains.

-• Check the schedules for local events and festivals happening during your visit.
+• Check for free events or farmers' markets happening during your visit.

 Packing highlights

-• Waterproof jacket and umbrella (Seattle's rain is frequent)
+• Waterproof jacket and umbrella (Seattle's weather can be unpredictable)

 • Comfortable walking shoes